How to A/B Test Your Website Without Paying for Tools

 if (forced && variants.indexOf(forced) !== -1) return forced;

 Now ?ab_hero_cta=treatment forces the treatment variant.
-Share the URL with your team to review before going live.
+Send that URL to your team so they can check each version before you go live.

 Tracking variants with custom events

-Assignment and display are handled.
-Now you need measurement.
-Fire a custom event on page load to record which variant the visitor saw, and fire another event when they convert.
+Assignment and display are done.
+The last piece is measurement.
+Fire a custom event on page load to record which variant the visitor saw.
+Fire another one when they convert.

 var variant = getVariant('hero_cta', ['control', 'treatment']);